Coppernic/coppernic.github.io-old/applications/agrident_wedge.md

 Agrident Wedge Scan
 ---------
- This application just start a scan to read an LF tag.
+ This application just starts a scan to read an LF tag.
  You can use it remapping this application to one (or more) of the 3 programmable buttons.
 You can do it on the device in Settings > Remap key & shortcut.